 How Does Investing In Stocks Work?

 When a company makes the decision to go public, “shares” of that company become available for purchase as stocks, allowing anyone to purchase a stake in the company.
-Investors are able to buy and sell shares in any public company at any time.
+The initial share price is determined by financial institutions, i.e., Charles Schwab and the like, that evaluate the company before most investors like you and me can start investing.
+Once a company is public, investors are able to buy and sell shares of the company at any time.

 A simplified look at a successful investment is one where an investor buys a company for $10 (as an example), holds on to the company for an extended period of time until its value has grown to the point that they feel comfortable selling it, and then sells it for $20, $30, or even $100.
 If the company offers dividends, investors may also accumulate profits along the way without even having to sell any of their shares.